balaji-venkatesh/ba-turing/README.md

 # ba-turing

 A better Turing editor, based on Electron JS and Node JS.

-Unfinished and currently not in development as Turing is being phased out.
+Unfinished and not in development as Turing is being phased out.

 ## License